Hello,

 Strategy Consultant–Lundquist College of Business

-In June of 2025, I had the privilege of being selected among the top 10% of applicants to join the Oregon Consulting Group (OCG), the Lundquist College of Business’s premier, self-sustaining student consulting organization.
-Each term, I work alongside a team of driven peers to partner with real clients and address real business challenges.
-Through this work, I have built a strong foundation in client communication, primary and secondary research, data analysis, public speaking, strategic problem-solving, and team collaboration.
+In June 2025, I was selected among the top 10% of applicants to join the Oregon Consulting Group (OCG), the Lundquist College of Business’s premier, self-sustaining student consulting organization.
+Each term, I work alongside a team of driven peers to partner with real clients and take on complex, ambiguous business challenges.

 June 2025-Present